bninni/line-driver/README.md

 The parser object has the following attributes:
 * `line` - The line that the parser is currently handling
+* `index` - The object containing the index of the current line
+  * `absolute` - The index of the current line from the start of the file, including invalid lines
+  * `valid` - The index of the **_previous_** valid line from the first valid line, excluding invalid lines

 ```javascript
   clean : function( props, parser ){